schmudde/blog/content/posts/2021-09-07-fix-my-code.md

 Software-based artworks are a perfect place to apply this type of thinking.
 Cultural objects offer value that beguile bean counters; their only explicit value is in the communal activity around them.
 Cultural objects are things we must all care for if we want them to endure.

-Today ZKM is caring for the NAG.[^nag-2008] But some software preservationists see a future where care is a distributed resource.
+Today ZKM is caring for a custom server that can host the NAG.[^nag-2008] The software remains free and is maintained by a handful of dedicated individuals.
+But some software preservationists see a future where care is a distributed resource.
 It can be seen in the preservation of [video games](https://archive.org/details/classicpcgames), [operating systems](https://github.com/PDP-10/its), and [activity on internet protocols](https://www.usenetarchives.com).
 Cultural objects on the internet are our inheritance.
 It is up to us to maintain them.[^archive-team]

 [^nag-2008]: ![The NAG at ZKM](/img/2021-09-07-fix-my-code/MM_00134_sollfrank_nag-kunstmaschine_001.jpg)<br /> The "Net Art Generator" exhibited at ZKM in 2008.
 The server and its logs were presented in a wooden box as part of a larger presentation of the work.
 (Photo: Nina Pieroth)